PatrickAmbrosso/Odysseus-Ambrosia/content/Expeditions/Science-and-Engineering/Software-Development/Git-VCS/index.md

 git init -q
 ```

-he command creates a `.git` directory with subdirectories for `objects`, `refs/heads`, `refs/tags` and template files.
+The command creates a `.git` directory with subdirectories for `objects`, `refs/heads`, `refs/tags` and template files.
 It also creates an initial branch without any commits (name based on the settings - global preference or local options via flags).

 **Note:** If a destination directory path is not provided, git initializes a repository in the current location.

-> [!success] `git init` twice?
+> [!INFO] `git init` twice?
 > Running `git init` on a repository more than once is not an issue.
 The command is commonly rerun when new templates are added or to move the repository to another place if separate git directory is given.

 > [!caution] Just initializing does not track files